 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if you have any side effects that bother you or do not go away.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.

 You may report side effects to your national health agency.

 Use this drug as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Take with or without food.
 Take with food if it causes an upset stomach.

 - Drink lots of noncaffeine liquids unless told to drink less liquid by your doctor.

 - Take with a full glass of water.

 - Measure liquid doses carefully.
 Use the measuring device that comes with this drug.
 If there is none, ask the pharmacist for a device to measure this drug.

-- Empty the packet onto your child’s tongue and have your child swallow.
-For best taste, do not let your child chew before swallowing.
+- Empty the packet onto the tongue and swallow.
+For best taste, do not chew before swallowing.